kaidenmerk/hpc-project/README.md

   ![0°/90°](visualizations/clusters_e0_a90.png)
 # 6. Who did what

 Kaiden McMillen did the serial and parallel shared memory CPU implementations and their scaling studies.
 Kaiden also handled the validation and visualization of the implementations.
+Hugh harps did the distributed CPU and GPU implementations and their scaling studies.